yogsototh/Scratch/multi/blog/Learn-Vim-Progressively.md

 en:     > - `a`     → insert after the cursor
 en:     > - `o`     → insert a new line after the current one
 en:     > - `O`     → insert a new line before the current one
-en:     > - `cw`    → replace from the cursor to the end the word
+en:     > - `cw`    → replace from the cursor to the end of the word
 fr: 1.
 Les variantes de l'insertion
 fr:
 fr:     > - `a`     → Comme `i`, mais après la position du curseur.